anmolsinghal267/HR-Dashboard/README.md

 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present in column named "YearsWithCurrManager".
+- Step 5 : Conditional column is added by the applied condition on "Attrition" column .
+If "Yes" then '1' else '0'.
-- Step 5 : In order to remove those null values I sorted the column in Ascending Order and then I deleted top 57 rows inorder to get rid of those empty Rows.
+- Step 6 : In order to remove those null values I sorted the column in Ascending Order and then I deleted top 57 rows inorder to get rid of those empty Rows.
-- Step 6 : Whole Table was then selected and Duplicated rows as a whole was deleted.
+- Step 7 : Whole Table was then selected and Duplicated rows as a whole was deleted.
-- Step 7 : In the "BusinessTravel" column "TravelRarely" is replaced by "Travel_Rarely".
+- Step 8 : In the "BusinessTravel" column "TravelRarely" is replaced by "Travel_Rarely".
-- Step 7: Then the changes are closed and applied.
+- Step 9: Then the changes are closed and applied.
+Dashboard Creation
-- Step 8 : In the report view, under the view tab, black wallpaper was selected.
+- Step 10 : In the report view, under the view tab, black wallpaper was selected.
-- Step 9 : Several important KPI's are showed using a card visual which includes "Overall Employee","Attrition Count","Attrition Rate","Average Age","Average Salary".
+- Step 11 : Several important KPI's are showed using a card visual which includes "Overall Employee","Attrition Count","Attrition Rate","Average Age","Average Salary".
-- Step 10 : Visual filters (Slicers) were added for three fields named "Human Resources", "Research & Development", "Sales".
+- Step 12 : Visual filters (Slicers) were added for three fields named "Human Resources", "Research & Development", "Sales".
-- Step 11 : New measure was created inside a Measure Table to calculate Total Attrition Rate
+- Step 13 : New measure was created inside a Measure Table to calculate Total Attrition Rate.

 Following DAX expression was written for the same,